 - The undo and discard operations cannot be used to revert changes made after a reconcile operation is completed.

-To prevent conflicts from being identified when the same attribute is updated in both versions, you can use the Add Field Conflict Filter tool to define the set of fields to filter from conflicts.
-A field conflict filter allows you to tag a field or set of fields in a feature class to filter them from conflict detection.
+To prevent conflicts from being identified when the same attribute is updated in both versions, you can use the Add Field Conflict Filter geoprocessing tool to define the set of fields to filter from conflicts.
+A field conflict filter allows you to tag a field or set of fields in a feature class so that they are not included in conflict detection.
 Conflicts will not be returned during the reconcile operation if only fields with conflict filters are edited.
-This is only applicable when you are defining conflicts by attribute.
+This is only applicable when you are defining conflicts by attribute, not by object (row).
 To learn more, see Field-level conflict filtering.

 If the reconcile process finds conflicts, you can review and manage these in the Conflicts view.
 To learn more about the Conflicts view, see Manage branch version conflicts.

 To post edits to the default version, the current portal user must have access to edit this version.
 This means the default version must have the access property set to public, or the portal user must be the version administrator.

-To post changes to the default version once you have reconciled and reviewed conflicts, click the Post button in the Versioning group on the Versioning tab.
+To post changes to the default version after you reconcile and review conflicts, click the Post button in the Versioning group on the Versioning tab.

 Conflicts can also be discovered during the post process.
 This occurs when data edits are performed on the default version after your reconcile but before you post your edits to the default version.
-These edits can be from direct edits to the default version, or from edits that have been posted from other named versions.
+These edits can be from users editing data in the default version, or from edits that have been posted from other named versions.
 If this occurs, an error is returned and you must perform the reconcile operation again before posting.

 Be aware of the following additional information about the post process: